GodOfBigData/collectorInfoBybit/README.md

-# collectorInfoBybit
-Сборщик данных для торговли на bybit
+# Data collector for trading on bybit
+The stack used:
+Python 3.10, docker, docker-compose, Redis.